 Tools and Technologies

-There’s no one right way to create a process diagram, and depending on the type of process you might use a number of different process modeling tools or technologies.
+There’s no one right way to create a process diagram, and depending on the type of process you might use a number of different business process modeling tools or technologies.
 Some may simply document their diagram using Visio or a similar flowchart and diagramming software while others will purchase BPM (business process management) software.
 The more complex your business processes, the more sophisticated the technology needs to be.
 BPM software provides many advantages over simply flow charting software such as a central repository and task management for all your processes.